arjunrao796123/dataviz-project-template-proposal/Comparing gender salries and churn/README.md

 This visualization shows the salary vs gender plot for a company.
 Choose a salary range and you can see which customers male/female fit the given range of salaries.

+You can also select the age range which you want to see.

+The graph below the salary range graph is the age vs count graph where you can see the count as well for each age group.

+This is of great help,
+With this one can see the salary for a given age group based on gender.